ck3mp3r/laio-cli/README.md

 name: myproject

 path: /path/to/myproject
-commands: # a list of init commands to run
+startup: # a list of startup commands to run
   - gh auth login

+shutdown: # a list of shutdown commands to run
+  - echo "Bye bye!"

 windows:
   - name: code